POINT OF VIEW

 What is to be done?

-Responsiv expertise can help your business move to the new reality and technology solutions are available to prepare your business for the challenges discussed.
+Responsiv expertise can help your business move to the new reality and technology solutions are available to prepare your business for the challenges relating to the digital revolution.

 Event orientated architecture

 This means pushing information to people before they ask for it.
 Customers tell you how they would like you to engage proactively with them and register their personal preferences, ushering in a new era of personalisation.
 Not only is this a great selling point, but by anticipating demand, heavy loads can be kept away from the back end of the system.